Hamish Harding: British adventurer among crew missing on Titanic sub

 It added that it was "exploring and mobilizing all options to bring the crew back safely".

-Over the weekend, Mr Harding said on social media a ship had set off from the city of St John's, in Newfoundland, Canada, for the destination of the Titanic wreck.
+Over the weekend, Mr Harding said on social media that a ship had set off from the city of St John's, in Newfoundland, Canada, for the destination of the Titanic wreck.

 He wrote on Facebook that he was "proud to finally announce" that he would be aboard the mission to the wreck of the Titanic.